 Race/Ethnicity Gender

-Black/AA Hispanic/Latinx White Multiracial International Female Male Transgender/Non-Conformi
+Black/AA Hispanic/Latinx White Multiracial International Female Male Transgender/Non-

-ng
+Conforming

-4.1% 8.2% 84.9% 2.7% - 63% 30.1% 6.8%
+2% 2% 86% 4% 4% 73% 20% 6%

-The total enrollment for the 2020-2021 academic year was 73 students.
-Similarly, to the application data, the majority of enrolled students were White, however they make up 84.9% of the enrolled population.
-The next highest group is Hispanic/Latinex at 8.4%.
-Similarly, the majority of enrolled students were female (63%).
+The total enrollment for the 20201-2022 academic year was 50 students.
+Similarly, to the application data, the majority of enrolled students were White, however they make up 86% of the enrolled population.
+The next highest group is multiracial and international both at 4%.
+Similarly, the majority of enrolled students were female (73%).
 MAC has seen a decrease in our Black/African American student population, and an increase in our Hispanic/Latinex population.
-There was also an increase in Trans/NB students (2.6% in previous year).
+There was also a steady enrollment of Trans/NB students (6.8% in previous year).